 Welcome to Sunday Software’s Ten Commandments software, –an interactive multimedia “hike” up Mt Sinai and into the story.

-To create this one-of-a-king interactive CD, we sent an Israeli photographer up Mt.
+To create this one-of-a-kind interactive software, we sent an Israeli photographer up Mt.
 Sinai to capture the first ever 360° navigable ‘photobubbles’ of Mt Sinai, -the Holy Mountain of Moses.
 Then we made these 360° photobubbles into an interactive journey up the mountain, -embedding hotspots in the 360 degree photos that launch your students into a variety of presentations and activities about God’s Law and the Ten Commandments.
 The scenery is real and spectacular, and the lessons are kid-friendly and timeless.

 Students find the embedded activities by searching for hidden spots in each photobubble which open to activities when clicked.
 Navigating the photobubbles and finding the ‘hidden’ content is half the fun.

 The software opens with a fun animation of Moses in his Mt.
 Sinai office (seen at right).
 Moses’s shows you a presentation that describes how the Hebrews came to Mt.
 Sinai.
 Then the software launches you into 3 “photobubbles” where the content is waiting to be discovered.

 There are many things to do, learn and see on each of the 3 levels.